- What is a Debt Relief Order?

 - The Bottom Line

-How to Secure a Mortgage with Debt Relief Order?
+How To Secure a Mortgage With Debt Relief Order?

 A Debt Relief Order (DRO) is a form of help provided to individuals with low income and minimal assets who cannot repay their debts.
 It’s a helping hand from the UK government to those swamped with debt.